docker/docs/compose/reference/bundle.md

 Docker registry.
 If digests aren't stored for all images, you can fetch them with `docker-compose pull` or `docker-compose push`.
 To push images automatically when bundling, pass `--push-images`.
-Only services with a `build` option specified will have their images pushed.
+Only services with a `build` option specified have their images pushed.